Metabolic Testing and Body Composition Analysis

 Body Composition Analysis measures the amount and proportion of fat and lean mass in a person's body.
 It also measures the body's cellular integrity.
 In slightly more technical terms, Body Composition Analysis measures lean mass, body fat, lean dry mass (muscle), total body water, intracellular water, extracellular water, and phase angle.
 Body Composition Analysis is a quick and non-invasive procedure.
 Electrodes are attached to a wrist and a foot and a small electrical current is sent through the body.
 By measuring the resistance and reactance to the current as it passes through the body, it can measure the proportion and amount of lean tissue and fat.
 The rate at which this current passes through the cells of the body is how BCA determines the integrity of a person's cells.
 The measurement of the body's total resistance and reactance (which is independent of a person's height, weight and body fat) is called the phase angle.
 A low phase angle indicates a breakdown of cell membrane.
 As the body is nutritionally restored, the cell membrane becomes more intact and the phase angle improves.
 This is quick, painless, harmless and extremely informative data!

 Practically everyone benefits from the information provided by these tests.
-If you are curious, please take a look at the sample test results of one of our clients who suffered from anorexia or one of our weight management clients.
+If you are curious, please take a look at the sample test results of our weight management clients.
+On the Anorexia page and Binge Eating Disorder page you can also access sample test cases of those kinds.